-We're updating one of our most favorite series -- 10 tips for each of the Lamaze Healthy Birth Practices, guidelines based on years of research that help you approach birth informed and with more confidence.
-Stay tuned for the rest of the updated 60 tips in all for a better, safer, healthier birth experience!
+We've updated one of our most favorite series -- 10 tips for each of the Lamaze Healthy Birth Practices, guidelines based on years of research that help you approach birth informed and with more confidence.
+Be sure to read through each of the six posts -- 60 tips in all for a better, safer, healthier birth experience!

 10 Ways to Let Labor Begin on Its Own

 1. Learn why letting labor begin on its own is important for you and your baby.